berezaa/minershaven/README.md

 ❌ You are prohibited from using the "Miner's Haven" name and other brand property commercially.

-minershaven.rblx is available under the terms of the Apache 2 License.
+minershaven.rbxl is available under the terms of the Apache 2 License.
 See [LICENSE](LICENSE) for details.

 ## Creator
 * Andrew Bereza